Deep frying: Technique

 Deep frying food is defined as a process where food is submerged in hot oil at temperatures typically between 350 F and 375 F, but deep frying oil can reach temperatures of over 400 °F (205 °C).
 One common method for preparing food for deep frying involves adding multiple layers of batter around the food, such as cornmeal, flour, or tempura; breadcrumbs may also be used.

 While most foods need batter coatings for protection, it is not as necessary for cooked noodles and potatoes because their high starch content enables them to hold more moisture and not shrink.
-Meats are sometimes cooked before deep frying to ensure that they are done inside while keeping juiciness.
+Foods such as French fries can be battered if extra crispiness is desired.
+Meats are sometimes partially cooked before deep frying to ensure that they are done inside while keeping their juiciness.

 When performed properly, deep frying does not make food excessively greasy, because the moisture in the food repels the oil.
 The hot oil heats the water within the food, steaming it; oil cannot go against the direction of this powerful flow because (due to its high temperature) the water vapor pushes the bubbles toward the surface.
 As long as the oil is hot enough and the food is not immersed in the oil for too long, oil penetration will be confined to the outer surface.
-Foods deep-fried at proper temperatures typically absorb less than 2 tablespoons per of oil used.
+Foods deep-fried at proper temperatures typically absorb less than per of oil used.
 This oil absorption rate is around the same as occurs with shallow frying, such as in a pan.

 However, if the food is cooked in the oil for too long, much of the water will be lost and the oil will begin to penetrate the food.
 The correct frying temperature depends on the thickness and type of food, but in most cases it lies between 350–375 F. An informal test for a temperature close to this range involves adding a tiny amount of flour into the oil and watching to see if it sizzles without immediately burning.
 A second test involves adding one piece of food to deep fry and watching it sink somewhat and rise back up.
 Sinking without resurfacing indicates that the oil is too cold; not sinking at all indicates that the oil is too hot.

 It is recommended that deep fryers be cleaned often to prevent contamination.
 The process of cooking with oil can also contaminate nearby surfaces as oil may splatter on adjacent areas.
 Oil vapors can also condense on more distant surfaces such as walls and ceilings.
 Supplies such as dish detergent and baking soda can effectively clean affected surfaces.